What is Momentum?

 Each Momentum mentee will be matched with an experienced industry mentor.
 Matches will be made based on a number of factors.
 This includes learning style, meeting preferences, and anticipated areas for professional development.
 Matching may also factor in a shared academic background, career or work experience, career aspirations, and objectives for the mentoring relationship.
 Mentor matching is at the discretion of the Momentum team.

 Mentors are industry professionals who have at least three years work experience.
 Some mentors may be alumni of the Australian National University and/or the ANU College of Business and Economics.
 Mentors may be based in Canberra, interstate, or internationally.

-All participating students (mentees) are custom-matched with one mentor at the start of Momentum.
+All participating students (mentees) are custom-matched with at least one mentor at the start of Momentum.

 The number of Mentoring meetings you agree with your Mentor is flexible, but you should expect a minimum contact time of one hour per month.
 Mentors and Mentees may agree to meet more frequently or decide to email, or have phone or virtual contact between meetings.
 The Momentum mentorship formally lasts for the duration of the program.

 On commencement of the program, mentees will receive a Momentum Mentee guidebook.
 This guidebook outlines numerous topics you may choose to use as a starting point to open discussions with your mentor, including understanding career pathways, professional skill development etc. The mentee guidebook also contains additional resources to assist in structuring and increasing the value of your mentor meetings.

 Momentum Mentees will be guided by five themes released across the program.
 Your guidebook will let you know when they're coming, and you can use these to prompt discussions with your mentor.
 During your meeting, you may discuss and seek feedback on your themes and, carefully curating time, may also discuss a range of other topics with your mentor.